Generic Name: Sipuleucel-T (si pu LOO sel tee)

 - It is given as an infusion into a vein over a period of time.

-- Acetaminophen and diphenhydramine may be given before sipuleucel-T to lower fever and chills.
+- Other drugs may be given before sipuleucel-T to help avoid side effects.

-- You will need to have a cell collection called leukopheresis about 3 days before you get sipuleucel-T.
+- You will need to have a cell collection called leukapheresis about 3 days before you get sipuleucel-T.

 What do I do if I miss a dose?